Epic of Gilgamesh: Discovery

 About 15,000 fragments of Assyrian cuneiform tablets were discovered in the Library of Ashurbanipal in Nineveh by Austen Henry Layard, his assistant Hormuzd Rassam, and W. K. Loftus in the early 1850s.
-Late in the following decade, the British Museum hired George Smith to study these; in 1872, Smith read translated fragments before the Society of Biblical Archaeology, and in 1875 and 1876 he published fuller translations, the latter of which was published as The Chaldaean Account of Genesis.
+Late in the following decade, the British Museum hired George Smith to study them.
+In 1872, Smith read translated fragments before the Society of Biblical Archaeology, and in 1875 and 1876 he published fuller translations, the latter of which was published as The Chaldaean Account of Genesis.
 The central character of Gilgamesh was initially reintroduced to the world as "Izdubar", before the cuneiform logographs in his name could be pronounced accurately.
 In 1891, Paul Haupt collected the cuneiform text, and nine years later, orientalist Peter Jensen provided a comprehensive edition; R. Campbell Thompson updated both of their work in 1930.
 Over the next two decades, Samuel Noah Kramer reassembled the Sumerian poems.

-In 1998, American Assyriologist Theodore Kwasman discovered a piece believed to have contained the first lines of the epic in the storeroom of the British Museum; the fragment, found in 1878 and dated to between 600 BCE and 100 BCE, had remained unexamined by experts for more than a century since its recovery.
+In 1998, American Assyriologist Theodore Kwasman discovered a piece believed to have contained the first lines of the epic in the storeroom of the British Museum.
+The fragment, found in 1878 and dated to between 600 BCE and 100 BCE, had remained unexamined by experts for more than a century since its recovery.
 The fragment read "He who saw all, who was the foundation of the land, who knew (everything), was wise in all matters: Gilgamesh."
 The discovery of artifacts (c.
 2600 BCE) associated with Enmebaragesi of Kish, mentioned in the legends as the father of one of Gilgamesh's adversaries, has lent credibility to the historical existence of Gilgamesh.

 In the early 2000s, the Gilgamesh Dream Tablet was imported illegally into the United States.
 According to the United States Department of Justice, the tablet was encrusted with dirt and unreadable when it was purchased by a US antiquities dealer in 2003.
 The tablet was sold by an unnamed antiques dealer in 2007 with a letter falsely stating that it had been inside a box of ancient bronze fragments purchased in a 1981 auction.
 In 2014, Hobby Lobby privately purchased the tablet for display at the Museum of the Bible in Washington, D.C.
 In 2019, the Gilgamesh Dream Tablet was seized by US officials and was returned to Iraq in September 2021.

-Recent developments in the use of artificial intelligence software have vastly accelerated the process of uncovering new fragments of the epic dispersed, and often unread, in museums around the world.
+Since the establishment of the Fragmentarium project in 2015, additional segments of the epic stored on other tablets were added to pre-existing segments through machine learning analysis: as of August 2024, this had led to new segments of the epic being included in English translations published in print in 2020 and 2021.